Mattie Franklin: Loners

 After the events of Alias, Mattie had retired from being a superhero and became a private investigator.
 However, she dons the costume once more to track down the dealers who were selling the MGH, and follows them to Los Angeles, where she attends Excelsior meetings and pretends to quit using her powers.
 In reality, she is using the meetings to recruit a partner to help her.
 She is joined by Darkhawk and Ricochet, who keep their activities secret from the rest of the group.

 The trio's involvement in the MGH ring bust is revealed when Ricochet's later break-in at a Fujikawa lab results in Lightspeed being grievously wounded by Hollow (formerly Penance).
 The group is confronted by a woman leading armored guards and Delilah; they have come to reclaim Hollow.
 The matter is settled peacefully by Mickey Musashi; Mattie is frustrated about allowing the bad guys to leave.
 However, Mickey reminds her that she is undoing the damage for which she, Darkhawk, and Ricochet are responsible.
 It is revealed that another reason for her joining the support group was that she was secretly researching the Slingers.
 While over at Johnny's house she begins searching around, looking for evidence when she is caught by Johnny whom she sleeps with in order for him not to get suspicious.
 Afterwards, she privately contacts the father of Dusk, in which she confirmed that the former Slinger named Ricochet has no knowledge of Cassie's whereabouts.
 Mattie and Johnny later arrive at Mickey's apartment, in which they learn about both Phil and Chris fighting each other in Darkhawk armor.
-After defeating Phil, she learns about Phil also making a deal with Fumiko Fujikawa (just as Mickey did) and decides to leave the support group, no longer trusting them, pointing out that they had forgotten about how to be heroes in trying to overcome their heroic pasts.
+After defeating Phil, she learns about Phil also making a deal with Fumiko Fujikawa and decides to leave the support group, no longer trusting them, pointing out that they had forgotten about how to be heroes in trying to overcome their heroic pasts.
 Mattie also admits that she regrets sleeping with Ricochet.

 The Gauntlet and Grim Hunt

-While about to help Spider-Man against Lady Stilt-Man she is attacked by Ana Tatiana Kravinoff and captured.
-She awakens long enough to tell fellow prisoner Madame Web to tell Spider-Man that what happened to her is not his fault and that she did not cry.
-She is then killed by Sasha Kravinoff as part of a sacrificial ritual to revive her stepson Vladimir Kravinoff.
-Madame Web expresses a great amount of grief before she is killed, tearfully comforting her and saying she was a fine Spider-Woman who saved lives.
+In "The Gauntlet and Grim Hunt", Sasha Kravinoff kills Mattie Franklin as part of a ritual to resurrect Vladimir Kravinoff.